keanson/Threshold-Breakdown/README.md

 # The Threshold Breakdown Point

-Research code for threshold breakdown analysis of thresholded robust procedures.
+Official code for "The Threshold Breakdown Point".

 The codebase is organized as a small Python package under [`src/ftbp`](./src/ftbp), with exploratory and paper-facing notebooks under [`src/ftbp/experiments`](./src/ftbp/experiments) and generated figures under [`src/ftbp/results`](./src/ftbp/results).